Daksh-T/Python-CLAs/LEARN.md

 My decision making process was very random, I just made anything that I thought was good enough to be converted to a Python program.
 I looked up anything that I didn't already know or needed help implementing and almost immediately found what I needed.
 How to properly search up error codes or how to properly frame questions is a must for every programmer.

-# Where to go from here
+# Where I go from here

 Since I wrote this LEARN.md, I've actually fallen back to my old lazy behavior and so now I am looking once again to find something that will bring back the same old curiosity and creativity that I had when originally making this.
 As I said before, the main aim is learning something new!